dexwwuu/Mining-MineRL/README.md

 Can we categorize players into different groups based on their behavior in an unsupervised way?

 This Google Colab notebook covers my portion of the project where I used a Random Forest and XGBoost model to determine if it is possible to predict player state-actions.

+Download the dataset from the website in the about to run the code in Colab.